rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

-That's it.
-Finally the query takes variables into account without taking a detour by using a function with string interpolation.
-Before continuing with the next section, make sure to conduct the exercises.
-On another note, you haven't used features such as fragments or operation names yet.
-The application hasn't given any use case for these techniques.
-But you will use them in another application using Apollo instead of using plain HTTP with axios in the future.
+Finally, the query takes variables into account without detouring into a function with string interpolation.
+I strongly suggest practicing with the excercises below before continuing to the next section.
+We've yet to discuss features like fragments or operation names, but we'll soon cover them using Apollo instead of plain HTTP with axios.

 ### Exercises:

-* explore and add fields to your organization, repository and issues
+* Explore and add fields to your organization, repository and issues
-  * extend your components to display the additional information
+  * Extend your components to display the additional information
-* read more about {{% a_blank "serving a GraphQL API over HTTP" "http://graphql.org/learn/serving-over-http/" %}}
+* Read more about {{% a_blank "serving a GraphQL API over HTTP" "http://graphql.org/learn/serving-over-http/" %}}

 {{% chapter_header "React GraphQL Pagination " "react-graphql-pagination" %}}

-In the last section, you have already implemented a list field in your GraphQL query.
-It fitted well into the flow of structuring the query with nested objects and a list along the way with implementing the React components structure where different components were responsible for showing partial results of the query.
+Last section you implemented a list field in your GraphQL query, which fit into the flow of structuring the query with nested objects and a list responsible for showing partial results of the query.

 In this section, you will explore pagination with list fields with GraphQL in React in more detail.
-Initially, you will learn more about the arguments of list fields in general.
-Furthermore, you are going to add one more nested list field to your query.
-Last but not least, you are going to fetch another page of the paginated `issues` list with your query.
+Initially, you will learn more about the arguments of list fields.
+Further, you will add one more nested list field to your query.
+Finally, you will fetch another page of the paginated `issues` list with your query.

 Let' start by extending the `issues` list field in your query with one more argument:

 {{< highlight javascript "hl_lines=9" >}}
 const GET_ISSUES_OF_REPOSITORY = `